 - Gain.
 What does this person want to achieve?
 What does success look like for them?

-Here too, real insights should ideally serve as the basis, as already described above in connection with the customer journey map and the persona model.
+Ideally, real insights should also serve as the basis here, as already described above in connection with the customer journey map and the persona model.

-You can design the categories of such an empathy map differently if this makes it more meaningful or easier to implement.
-Based on his experience, Paul Boag recommends the following modification, for example:
+You can organise the categories of such an empathy map differently if this makes it more meaningful or easier to implement.
+Based on his experience, Paul Boag recommends the following variation, for example:

 - Tasks.
 What is the person trying to achieve?
 What tasks are pending?
 What questions would they like to have answered?